| Title: | Angle-Based Classification |

 A logical value indicating if the active set

-should be updated after each cycle of coordinate-majorization-descent
+should be updated after each cycle of coordinate-descent algorithm.
+The

 verbose |